VinceZK/Portal/docs/README.md

 This is why I created the [UI-Message](https://github.com/VinceZK/ui-message).

 With all the validations passed, the data can be saved to the DB now.
-I need to call the change entity RESTful API of JSON-On-Relation.
+I need to call the change entity RESTful API of JSON-On-Relations.
 The API asks for a JSON object similar to our modeling object, but with each relation tuple a reserved “action” attribute to indicate what is the action made to the tuple.
 Its value could be one of “add”, “delete”, or “update”.
 With the “action” attribute,